vmware-tanzu/secrets-manager/docs/_pages/0131-dev-env.md

 * `make deploy-local`: Deploys **VMware Secrets Manager** locally with the artifacts generated at the `build-local` step.
-* `make test-local`: Runs integration tests to make sure that the changes that were made doesn’t break anything.
+* `make test-local`: Runs integration tests to make sure that the changes that were made doesn't break anything.

-If you run these commands in the above order, you’ll be able to **build**, **deploy**, and **test** your work locally.
+If you run these commands in the above order, you'll be able to **build**, **deploy**, and **test** your work locally.

 [docker]: https://www.docker.com/